 - Mount the SD card.

 - App Permissions

-- Try to Clear Data
+- Try to Clear the Data

 Please remove unnecessary apps or files from your Android phone so that it has enough storage to install new apps before attempting the alternatives listed below.
 Reboot your device after that.

-Only Use Google Play Store
+Only Use the Google Play Store

 The Play Store is a platform created especially for Android apps, and it only has reliable apps.
-If you only download programmes from the Google Play Store, the problem “Android app not installed” is unlikely to happen.
+If you only download programs from the Google Play Store, the problem “Android app not installed” is unlikely to happen.